charliewright/charlie-march16/README.md

 Protecting an application against XSS vulnerabilities is challenging because of the dependency-management system of modern web applications (npm/yarn and node modules).
 In addition to writing defensive code, we need to ensure that we are not using compromised packages in our dependency tree.
 It is smart to use an automated tool to audit NodeJS dependencies for known vulnerabilities.

 When working with a team of developers, it is important to raise security questions at code review and development time.
-There are many other potential exploits (clickjacking, PII leaks) that we need to guard against, and so it is important not to introduce potential vulnerabilities.
+There are many other potential exploits (clickjacking, PII leaks) that we need to guard against, and so it is important not to introduce potential vulnerabilities in the first place.

 ### How would you improve the API that you just used?

 As a consumer of the orders API, I had to write logic to aggregate the orders delta.

 I were developing the API for many clients (web, mobile app, more than one web client app) it might be better to have the WebSocket aggregate the orders on the server side.
-Having a more complete server (returns all orders, spread, groupings) with a "thin client" is sometimes easier from a development perspective.
+Having a more complete server (returns all orders, spread, groupings) with a "thin client" would make client development more straightforward.

 <!-- TODO: